Drone Operator Services

 Fully Licensed

-FAA + NYPD (dual federal/city permits required) certified operators with all required permits and insurance for commercial aerial filming in New York.
+FAA + NYPD (dual federal/city permits needed) certified operators with all needed permits and insurance for commercial aerial filming in New York.

 02.